zerotier/docs/docs/terraform/quickstart.md

 Now we can!

-HashiCorp Terraform allows us to talk to the ZeroTier Central API and describe our network infrastruture, as code.
+Terraform allows us to talk to the ZeroTier Central API and describe our network infrastruture, as code.
 This turorial will walk you though how to get started.